rizheng12138/Solving-cluster-moment-relaxation-with-hierarchical-matrix/README.md

 **Solving cluster moment relaxation with hierarchical matrix** (open resource).

 The codebase is organized so that most users can directly run the main script to reproduce benchmark results for pre-generated instances (N = 64, 128, 256, 512, 1024).
-If you want to test larger sizes or regenerate the datasets and warm starts, you can run the provided preparation scripts.
+If you want to test larger sizes or regenerate the datasets and initializations, you can run the provided preparation scripts.

 ---